angarsky/diveintopython/learn/file_handling.md

 Python has a variety of built-in functions and libraries that make working with files a breeze, and in this article, we'll explore the different techniques and best practices for handling files in Python.
-Get ready to dive into the world of file handling in Python and learn how to make your code more efficient and effective!

 ## Opening Files